bonnie/my_heavens/README.md

 of the sky --- whose star data is already plotted --- to represent that view.

-Since the planets, sun and moon move against the background of the stars, these need to be re-plotted with each new location and time.
-However, there are very few of these compared to the thousands of visible stars in the sky.
+Since the planets, sun and moon move against the background of the stars, these need to be re-plotted with each newly entered time.
+However, there are very few of these compared to the thousands of visible stars in the sky, so this takes a negligible amount of time.

 ## Testing